erlangbureau/jamdb_oracle/README.md

 Running Tests
 ======
-First, supply connection details for your test database in test/jamdb_oracle_test.hrl.
-Once the connection configuration is saved, run the test suite with `rebar3 ct`.
+First, supply connection details for your test database in test/jamdb_oracle_test.hrl and test/jamdb_oracle_test.exs.
+Once the connection configuration is saved, run the test suite with `rebar3 ct` and `mix test`.

 Author
 ======